 2.2 Baking of bread using yeast produce from sweet potatoes and commercial yeast

-Ingredients: 360g of flour, 200g of grind sugar, 227g of butter, 250g yeast, 2 eggs, A pinch of salt, 240g of milk, 1 sachet flavor, 2.3g bicarbonate, 240g of water.
+Ingredients: 360g of flour, 200g of grind sugar, 227g of butter, 250g yeast, 2 eggs, a pinch of salt, 240g of milk, 1 sachet flavor, 2.3g bicarbonate, 240g of water.

 Three cups of all-purpose flour were sieved in a bowl and mixed with all dried ingredients. yeast, sugar and warm milk were mixed in a small bowl and stirred to dissolve the yeast.
 The mixture was allowed to seat for 5 -10 minutes. yeast mixture and dried ingredients mixture were added together and allowed for 10-15 minutes, until the dough forms (smooth and elastic).
 The dough was set in a baking tin, covered with warmth cloth and set aside to rise for about 45 minutes and baked in a preheated oven for 50 minutes.
 The same process was done using yeast produced from sweet potatoes and commercial yeast.